GSA-TTS/identity-handbook/_articles/appdev-deploy.md

    aws-vault exec prod-power -- ./bin/asg-recycle prod idp
    ```

-   1. Follow the progress of the migrations, ensure that they are working properly
+   1. Follow the progress of the migrations, ensure that they are working properly <a id="follow-the-process" />
    ```bash
    # may need to wait a few seconds after the recycle
    aws-vault exec prod-power -- ./bin/ssm-instance --newest asg-prod-migration